Pull subscriptions to Creodias EODATA catalogue

 • A pull subscription which tracks both created and modified products

 A push subscription, contrary to a pull subscription, includes key NotificationEndpoint which shows URL of endpoint to which the notifications are to be delivered.
-You can learn more about this type of subscriptions here: Push subscriptions to CREODIAS EODATA catalogue
+You can learn more about this type of subscriptions here: Push subscriptions to Creodias EODATA catalogue

 If you don’t currently have any subscriptions, the query should return an empty array: